Netflix stops with the teasers and finally gives us a full Altered Carbon 2 trailer

 The plot of Altered Carbon 2 sees Kovacs return to Harlan's World after many years in search of his long-lost love, Quellcrist Falconer (Renée Elise Goldsberry), only to find the planet besieged by war.

-That all sounds like a marvelous setup for the show to deliver heaped helpings of bloody, bone-crunching action, which promises to be plentiful if the trailer below is anything to go by.
+That all sounds like a marvelous setup for the show to deliver heaping helpings of bloody, bone-crunching action, which promises to be plentiful if the trailer below is anything to go by.

 Season two of Altered Carbon will arrive on Netflix on February 27 – if you hurry, that might give you enough time to binge-watch the first season all over again.